 The top of the anchor incorporates a large washer with an internal % female thread.
 The washer prevents the anchor from dropping below the surface.

-The standard SP10 is made of zinc plated steel, with 10-hour salt spray rating.
-An allstainless-steel version is available.
+The standard SP12 is made of zinc plated steel.
+An all-stainless-steel version is available.
 Each anchor is preinstalled with a 1" long grade 5 hex bolt and a 1" washer.

 Force Rating